mia-platform/documentation/docs/console/console-extensibility/activation.md

 ## Overrides

-Overrides allow us to edit the routes of a registered extension graphically applying these changes only for a specific activation.
+Overrides allow you to edit the routes of a registered extension graphically applying these changes only for a specific activation.
 Activations without overrides show the extension's menu item as it was registered with [this API](/console/console-extensibility/registration.md#how-to-register-my-extension), while with overrides there could be graphical differences like a different icon or label.

 :::info
 With overrides, it is possible to edit one or more routes of the registered extension, including routes of type `category`.
 The override on a route will apply only the specified changes and leave the others unchanged, so except for the routeId the other properties are optional.